GerGerGai/Volunteer-Recorder/README.md

   - Second action, you click any name shown on the window and then click the info button.
 This volunteer's detailed information will be shown in the TextArea below.
 - You can locate my visual component by:
+  - I have two actions for this as well:
+  - First:
+    - If you click the save button and then click yes, there will be a check image popping up.`
+  - Second
      - If you make any changes to the system, please click the save button and click yes first.
 Otherwise, the visual component will not show your new changes.
      - Click the bar button.
 It will show a bar graph counting the number of volunteers in each major.
 - You can save the state of my application by:
   - click the save button and click yes
 - You can reload the state of my application by: